 - Azure Storage account: Is used as the default datastore for the workspace.
-Jupyter notebooks that are used with your Azure Machine Learning Notebook VM are stored here as well.
+Jupyter notebooks that are used with your Azure Machine Learning compute instances are stored here as well.

 - Azure Application Insights: Stores monitoring information about your models.

 - Azure Key Vault: Stores secrets that are used by compute targets and other sensitive information that's needed by the workspace.

 In addition to creating new versions, you can also use existing Azure services.

 To get started with Azure Machine Learning, see:

 - Azure Machine Learning overview